Get covered under the Affordable Care Act

 - Driver's License/State ID, rental lease or utility bill

-- W-2, Pay Stubs, Unemployment, Disability, Social Security, Pension/Retirement Income or copy of 2012 Tax Return
+- W-2, Pay Stubs, Unemployment, Disability, Social Security, Pension/Retirement Income or a copy of 2012 Tax Return

 Why it Matters.